Updated: Oct 27, 2022

 This is one of the many traits of reactive attachment disorder that gets in the way of securing help—Carly was not the same person with other people that she was at home, particularly with me, her adoptive mom and primary caregiver.

 Not a single assessor got an accurate evaluation of Carly’s regular behaviors.
-In front of others, Carly appeared charming, polite and calm.
-The reports my husband and I gave of an erratic, abrasive and dangerous child seemed outlandish.
+In front of others, Carly appeared charming, polite, and calm.
+The erratic, abrasive, and dangerous behaviors my husband and I reported seemed outlandish.
 When the police officer arrived that day of her rage, for example, she calmly told him that she was just upset because she was hungry and I wouldn't feed her.

 Clinicians typically determined that my husband and I were the problem and gave us a book on parenting techniques.
 So we’d return back home with our book and do our best.